American Indian Model Schools: History

-By 2002 the school's enrollment tripled, and its test scores were increasing.
-For the school year 2006–2007, Chavis and his board founded the American Indian Model School system, adding the American Indian Charter High School with the beginning of the school year in September 2006.
+By 2002, the school's enrollment tripled, and its test scores were increasing.
+For the school year 2006–2007, Chavis and his board founded the American Indian Model School system, adding the American Indian Charter High School at the beginning of the school year in September 2006.

-In 2007 AICPS became the first public school in Oakland to win the National Blue Ribbon Award.
+In 2006, AICPS became the first public school in Oakland to win the National Blue Ribbon Award.

 Due to complaints from parents and teachers about his treatment, and a provocative incident with Mills College faculty and a graduate student in 2007, OUSD officials asked the AIM governing board to direct Chavis to act in a different manner.
 In response, the AIM board fined Chavis $700.
 Kirsten Vital, an OUSD accountability head, said that this was not likely to correct such issues as the Mills incident.

 On March 15, 2007, Chavis told the AIM school board that he was leaving his post.
 The minutes of the board meeting said he would remain as a part-time employee.
 But Chavis said he would return to Arizona.
 Mitchell Landsberg of the Los Angeles Times reported in 2009 that Chavis "remains a presence at the school."
 The website referred to Chavis as an "advisor emeritus."

 Janet Roberts, a former teacher, succeeded Chavis that year as the head of the school system.
 Roberts said that Chavis's resignation appeared to quiet criticisms of the school.
 As reported by Katy Murphy of the Oakland Tribune, Roberts said, "Many assumed that the academic success of the American Indian schools was personality-driven[...] but the program didn't lose its edge after Chavis left."

-On June 2, 2009 the first class of the high school AIPHS, consisting of 18 students, graduated.
+On June 2, 2009, the first class of the high school AIPHS, consisting of 18 students, graduated.
 Each of the students had been admitted to a good college.

 2011 state "Extraordinary Audit" begins

-In August 2011, California's Fiscal and Crisis Management Team announced AIPCS would undergo an "extraordinary audit."
+In August 2011, California's Fiscal Crisis & Management Assistance Team (FCMAT) announced that American Indian Model Charter Schools would undergo an "extraordinary audit."
 Alameda County School Superintendent Sheila Jordan had recommended it based on an anonymous complaint from a former AIPCS employee.
 The audit focused on the ASES grant for an after-school program, facilities lease and rent expenditures, and the Political Reform Act of 1974 regarding conflict of interest laws.
 Oakland Unified School District (OUSD) Charter School Office Director, Gail Greely was responsible for delivering the FCMAT report and monitoring the process.
 She transferred to become the Director of Charter School Education for Alameda County working for Sheila Jordan.
 The FCMAT audit report was expected to be released in mid-2012.